Causal Climate Emulation with Bayesian Filtering: Methods

-To improve the predictions of the learned model for longer rollouts, we include a second loss term, which is a measure of probabilistic next timestep prediction accuracy, the continuous ranked probability score (CRPS, \cite{matheson_scoring_1976, hersbach_decomposition_2000}).
+To improve the predictions of the learned model for longer rollouts, we include a second loss term, the continuous ranked probability score (CRPS; \cite{matheson_scoring_1976, hersbach_decomposition_2000}), a measure of probabilistic next-timestep prediction accuracy.

 $\mathbf{X}$ is the true next timestep from the training data and $F(\hat{\mathbf{X}})$ is the cumulative distribution function of the predicted next timestep.
 Furthermore, to ensure that the model preserves the spatiotemporal structure of the data, we incorporate loss terms measuring the $\ell^1$ difference between the true and inferred spatial spectrum of the data, and between the true and inferred temporal spectra for each grid cell: